I would like to say how good my operation was with Mr Beckingham.

 Graham S, West Bridgeford

-his is me in aug 2011, i am 5ft 5inches tall and I weigh 19 st 12lb.
+This is me in August, i am 5ft 5inches tall and I weigh 19 st 12lb.
 My body mass index is 46.2 which is classified as morbid obesity.

 Being a person on the large size I have also received my fair share of discrimination and verbal abuse, both from childhood through to present day.
 All attempts have only been short lived and over the years I must have lost and gained over 30 stones.
 My weight has fluctuated constantly over 40 years and has steadily increased. that I’m not a typical “couch potato” and have always lead a very active life but the weight situation is getting increasingly worst.